Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

-It was a warning from one of the enemy, a Habsburg Knight by the name of Henry Huenenberg, who recognised the superiority of his force and (possibly) thought that victory over such a lesser opponent would be a massive disgrace to his knightly code.
-So, in an act of absolute chivalry, he warned the peasant army that the Habsburg forces (3,000 – 5,000 of heavily armoured, well-trained knights) were not going to attack the Village of Arth as the Confederates thought but were instead plotting to advance through Morgarten and that they should return to their homes.
+It was a warning from one of the enemy soldiers, a Habsburg Knight by the name of Henry Huenenberg, who recognised the superiority of his force and (possibly) thought that victory over such a lesser opponent would be a massive disgrace to his knightly code.
+So, in an act of absolute chivalry, he warned the peasant army that the Habsburg forces (3,000 – 5,000 heavily armoured, well-trained knights) were not going to attack the Village of Arth as the Confederates thought but, were instead plotting to advance through Morgarten and that they should return to their homes.

 The unsuspecting and highly confident Austrian force, led by Leopold of Austria, approached the Pass, completely unaware of what was about to unfold.
 Before they knew what hit them, the Confederate army attacked from above – throwing rocks and logs headlong into knights and coming at them with halbergs.
 Whoever wasn’t clonked on the head by a rock or log, was forced into the swamp and killed by the peasant army.

 And all because of a little note attached to an arrow from one very well-meaning and extremely chivalrous Austrian knight by the name of Henry Huenenberg.